KenzLam1/optiq-itmgt/README.md

 # Optiq Retail Analytics

-Optiq Retail Analytics now ships as a Streamlit dashboard that detects shoppers in live or recorded video feeds and estimates age and gender.
-The web UI reuses the YOLO-based pipelines from the desktop build and adds rich summaries, annotated previews, and CSV exports.
+Optiq Retail Analytics detects shoppers in live or recorded video feeds and estimates age and gender.
+Detections are then turned into useful foot traffic data through various graphs in the dashboard.
+Filters allow the user to track detection data across a specified time and demographics.
+In short, the project brings to life the idea of having something like Google Analytics for physical establishments.

+Currently an unfinished MVP.

 ## Prerequisites